gitlabhq/gitlabhq/doc/development/documentation/index.md

    `doc/topics/topic-name/subtopic-name/index.md` when subtopics become necessary.
    General user- and admin- related documentation, should be placed accordingly.

-If you are unsure where a document or a content addition should live, you can mention the technical writer assigned to the feature or topic's relevant DevOps stage as listed on the [Product Categories page](https://about.gitlab.com/handbook/product/categories/#devops-stage) or the auto reply from DangerBot on any MR that contains changes to doc files.
+If you are unsure where a document or a content addition should live, this should not stop you from authoring and contributing.
+You can use your best judgment and then ask the reviewer of your MR to confirm your decision, and/or ask a technical writer at any stage in the process.
+The techncial writing team will review all documentation changes, regardless, and can move content if there is a better place for it.
-If you are not sure of the stage or none applies, you can mention `@gl-docsteam`, but if you accidentally mention the 'wrong' technical writer, they'll be glad to help or direct you to the right one.

 ### Changing document location